Muhammadhassan1234/dlt-daemon/doc/dlt_filetransfer.md

 DLT is a reusable open source software component for standardized logging and tracing in infotainment ECUs based on the AUTOSAR 4.0 standard.

-The goal of DLT is the consolidation of the existing variety of logging and tracing protocols on one format.
+The goal of DLT Daemon is the consolidation of the existing variety of logging and tracing protocols on one format.

 ## Introduction to DLT Filetransfer